sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

     # Input function used in rule count_table
     def get_gene_counts(wildcards):
         '''
-        This function lists all the gene count tables of samples in the config file
+        This function lists count tables from every sample in the config file
         '''
         return [f"results/{sample}/{sample}_genes_read_quantification.tsv"
                 for sample in config['samples']]